Reviewed: 24 June 2014

 Information for vets

-- CVO bulletin to veterinarians re: Hendra virus 7 June 2013
+- CVO bulletin to veterinarians re: Hendra virus 23 June 2014 (Murwillumbah)

 - Biosecurity guidelines, sampling, submission, transport and packaging of specimens